 Thought on Women During Paul’s Time

-The thought of women in Rome during Paul’s time were similar to those in Athens, particularly the Stoics.
+The thought of women in Rome during Paul’s time was similar to those in Athens, particularly the Stoics.
 Boys were favored over girls (daughters).
 The women in Rome did have more freedom than those in Athens, however.

 Interpretation of Adam and Eve and the Fall

 The basic interpretation of the story of Adam and Eve and the fall during Paul’s time was as follows.
 Eve fell for the smooth talking serpent.
-As a result she would have pain in child bearing and have an altered relationship with her husband.
+As a result, she would have pain in childbearing and have an altered relationship with her husband.
 The serpent waited for the women because she was morally weak and easily led astray.

-Even though there were many examples of strong women in the Scriptures such as Rahab, Ruth, Tamar, Deborah, Jael, and Judith, the rabbis of Judaism for the most part devalued women in their teachings.
+Even though there were many examples of strong women in the Scriptures such as Rahab, Ruth, Tamar, Deborah, Jael, and Judith, the rabbis of Judaism, for the most part, devalued women in their teachings.
 Some rabbis did argue for equality, however.